imneonizer/imthread/README.md

 >> Creating Threads 20

 >> Result: [<Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>, <Response [200]>]
->> Elapsed time: 0.5 sec
+>> Elapsed time: 0.55 sec
 ````

 In this example we didn't used time.sleep() instead we make a request to the webserver and it took ``0.5 seconds`` to get the result back so we did it 20 times with multi threading and were able to receive the results in less time in a synchronous order.

 > Lets try to do it without multithreading and see how it affects the processing time.

-So in this new update ``imthread v0.2.0``  we can specify that at once how many threads should be created so lets change the input parameter as ``max_threads = 2``  while creating the imthread object, this way it will only create one thread at a time and will wait until the previous thread has finished properly.
+So in this new update ``imthread v1.0``  we can specify that at once how many threads should be created so lets change the input parameter as ``max_threads = 1``  this way it will only create one thread at a time and will wait until the previous thread has finished properly.

 #### output